Atrix256/RandomCode/WebGLPBR/Readme.txt

 ? isn't specular supposed to follow the camera somehow? it doesn't seem to be.

+* make it so you can toggle on and off texturing? (maybe under debug panel?)

+* get normal mapping working for texturing on

+* then move to IBL?

 * Make a PBR renderer in WebGL:
  * https://learnopengl.com/#!PBR/Theory